AaronLieb/acmBall/docs/Tile.md

 - `y`: the center of the circle to be created relative to the vertical y-axis.
 - `radius`: the radius of the circle.
-- `moveable`: whether the circle is affected by the gravity.
+- `moveable` (optional): whether the circle is affected by the gravity.
 The default is false, meaning that the created circle stays in place throughout the game.

 #### Example: Make a circle at the top-left corner